 Nutrition:

+Following a PCOS diet can help support symptoms.
 Focusing on increasing your intake of fruits and non-starchy vegetables can help create a more balanced diet, including lean sources of protein, complex carbohydrates and a moderate intake of healthy fats.

 Choosing complex carbohydrates (lower GI foods) can help keep the blood sugar more stable, as well as provide a source of fibre, that keeps you fuller for longer.
 An increase in fibre can also help the body remove excess oestrogen via stool (7).

 Regular meals throughout the day can help prevent dips in blood sugar, which can regulate insulin levels.
+These changes to nutrition can also support with period cravings.

 Exercise: